JBurrellIRL/ProjectFour/TESTING.md

 Note 1 - The Spotify iFrames generated errors in the HTML validator as they include inline styling by default.
 I resolved this by moving the styling settings into the static CSS file.

 Note 2 - The review content was added using the Summernote editor added to the admin part of the site, which automatically adds paragraph tags to the form content.
 I received a validation error about this, so resolved it by removing the paragraph tags in the "Review Detail" template.
+The code now validates without this error.

 ### CSS